 Raccoon prevention tips: how to keep Michigan raccoons away

-beings but they are not afraid of us.
+You have to remember, Lansing raccoons and other animals in general are not afraid of human beings, they don't trust human beings but they are not afraid of us.
 The main reason they're not afraid of us is that we don't regularly hunt and kill them so the fear never grows in them.

 To learn more about our services, visit the Lansing wildlife removal home page.